英語で説明する【初詣とおみくじ】

 (初詣では、人々は新年の安全と幸せを祈ります。)

-Visiters express gratitude for their good fortune during the past year, and pray for a peaceful life in the new year.
+Visitors express gratitude for their good fortune during the past year and pray for a peaceful life in the new year.

 (参拝者は旧年の幸福に感謝し、新年の平和を祈願します。)

-People draw omikuji (fortune slip) which tell them whether they have good luck or bad for the new year, or get lucky charms.
+People draw omikuji (a fortune slip) that tells them whether they have good luck or bad luck for the new year, or they get lucky charms.

 (参拝者はおみくじを引いて新年の吉凶を占ったり、縁起物を求めたりします。)

-Oshōgatsu, the New Year, is considered the most important/significant holiday in the Japanese tradition.
+Oshōgatsu, the New Year, is considered the most important/significant holiday in Japanese tradition.

 (お正月は、日本の伝統の中でも最も重要な休日とされています。)